Need to talk? Call 1800 882 436.

 Sleep when you can

-Your body has been through a lot over the past 9 months.
-Your physical recovery will take time, but it’s important to speak to your doctor or midwife if you have any of the following:
+Your body has been through a lot during your pregnancy and birth.
+Your physical recovery will take time, but it's important to speak to your doctor or midwife if you have any of the following:

 • heavy bleeding or passing of clots